memN0ps/arsenal-rs/README.md

 use freshycalls_syswhispers;
 ```

 3. Dynamically retrieve the `SSN` and/or `syscall` instruction from `ntdll.dll` even if functions are hooked and call any function using direct and/or indirect `syscall`.
-Note that when calling a function using the `syscall` macro the string will be obfuscated by hashing.`NtClose` in this example.
+Note that when calling a function using the `syscall` macro the string will be obfuscated by hashing (`NtClose` in this example).

 ```rust
 unsafe { syscall!("NtClose", process_handle) };